-In mathematics, I am interested in problems at the intersection of (two or more of) geometry, partial differential equations, representation theory, and functional analysis.
+In mathematics, I am interested in two distinct areas: inverse problems and representation theory.
 I am motivated primarily by the desire for unified mathematical models of abstract formal systems that admit application to diverse areas of mathematics in addition to physics, computer science, philosophy, and beyond.
 Accordingly, I maintain a significant interest in univalent foundations of mathematics and homotopy type theory.

 In philosophy, I think mostly in phenomenological and epistemological terms.
 I am deeply concerned with the problem of subjectivity and in particular of allowing an (optimistic) epistemological foundationalism for a univocal theory of mind.
 I have a strong interest in the history of philosophy—in particular the 19th century—with a focus on Fichte, Schelling, Hegel, and Kierkegaard.
 I am also interested in 20th century continental philosophy, most notably Bataille.